remix-run/remix-website/data/posts/remix-i18n.md

 ### 1. remix-18next

-[remix-i18next][remix-i18next] is a npm module created by [Sergio Xalambrí][sergio-github] for i18n with Remix. remix-i18next is built on top of i18n JavaScript library, [i18next][i18next]. i18next provides features to localize your product from the web to mobile and desktop along with standard i18n features.
+[remix-i18next][remix-i18next] is a npm module created by [Sergio Xalambrí][sergio-github] for i18n with Remix. remix-i18next is built on top of i18n JavaScript library, [i18next][i18next]. i18next provides features to localize your product on web, mobile, and desktop, and comes with many standard i18n features.

 This approach takes a few steps to implement i18n with Remix, such as installing several npm modules, maintaining translation JSON files at the source code level, and using the `useTranslation` hook to translate the content.